stal-ix/stal-ix.github.io/PKG.md

 {% extends '//die/c/autorehell.sh' %}
 ```

-// at the beginning of the path indicates the path relative to the root of the packages folder.
-If you do not specify //, it will use the path relative to the folder with the current package.
+// at the beginning of the path specifies the path relative to the root of the packages folder.
+If // is not specified, the path relative to the folder with the current package will be used.

+## Template blocks

 Blocks common to all templates:
 ```shell
 {% block fetch %}
 https://xxx.yyy/zzz